An SQL text by Erland

 ModifiedDate = DEFAULT

 explicitly.
 If the programmer forgets this, the colunm is not updated.
 Which is bad.
-You can work around that with triggers, but that's not really a pretty solution, not the least for performance sinces it results in double updates.
+You can work around this with triggers, but that's not really a pretty solution, not the least for performance sinces it results in double updates.

 So we would need a solution to say that such a column should always be updated automatically with its default or similar solution.